Just added a new photo gallery to the Hong Kong collection

 May 2.
 2021 – We’ve just update the Tai Yuen Market photo gallery.
 The images that were here in the first place have all be “refurbished”.
 Then, we’ve added another 20 images.

-Hmm, how do you “refurbish” images?
-Well, easy enough.
 Most of the photography for this project was done in the 2011 time frame.
 Much of the photography was done using a Canon EOS 5D MkII.
 Basically we just “reworked” the original Camera RAW images from that time.

-At the time and while working on this project, I was using CAPTURE ONE version 8 to prep all the digital images.
+At the time and while working on this project, I was using CAPTURE ONE version 8 to prep the digital images.
 Just recently PHASE ONE upgraded CAPTURE ONE to version 21.xx.
-I may go into more details on my digital image workflow in another post.
+I may go into more detail on my digital image workflow in another post.
 But, just for now, it’s worth mentioning that there are significant differences and improvements between the two versions.
 More on this anon.

 The beginning of the original post…

 As with so much going on here on this website, the photography here is NOT new work.
 The images featured in this gallery are part of a collaboration with the Link REIT, a Real Estate Investment Trust based in Hong Kong.
-Currently Link REIT is the largest in Asia in terms of market capitalisation.
+Currently Link REIT is the largest REIT in Asia in terms of market capitalisation.

-The purpose of this collaboration was to show off the unique features and innovative designs of the then newly refurbished Tai Yuen Market.
-Innovations included air-conditioning, sluiced drainage, high level power points as well as innovative signage and wide, uncluttered passageways to enhance the customer walk-through and experience.
-Most of the photography for this project was done in 2011.
+Innovations included air-conditioning, sluiced drainage, high level power points as well as innovative signage and wide, uncluttered thoroughfares to enhance the customer walk-through and shopping experience.

 In the process, I got to know not only the stall holders, but the market’s management staff and some of the regular customers who patronise this market.
-In one sense, this was a sort of a, “Day in the Life of…” exercise.
-Except that, we took this one stage further.

-In the process, we took a look at the whole food supply chain – Tai Yuen Market’s and, for the whole of Hong Kong for that matter.
-In this, we went with the stall holders to source their supplies – be it for vegetables in the Fanling Wholesale Vegetable Market, for fruit in the Yau Ma Tei Wholesale Fruit Market, for fish and seafood at the Aberdeen Fish Market and more of the same at the Cheung Sha Wan Wholesale Fish Market.
+In this, we went with the stall holders to source their supplies – be it for vegetables out in the Fanling Wholesale Vegetable Market.
+For fruit, in the Yau Ma Tei Wholesale Fruit Market.
+For fish and seafood, we headed out to the Aberdeen Fish Market and, more of the same at the Cheung Sha Wan Wholesale Fish Market.

-This collection of images is but a small sample of work from this particular collaboration.
 More images featuring Tai Yuen Market will be added to this gallery in due course.
 More galleries from other legs of this project will be added in the near future.

 Regarding the featured image – this lady and her husband ran a vegetable stall in the market.
 If you want to know about busy, this couple gives the term “busy” a new meaning.
 The husband does the buying.
 One morning we joined him shortly after midnight at the Fanling Wholesale Vegetable Market where he does his buying.
 Here we spent a hour or so with him.
 His main task was sourcing his supplies – this by the styrofoam box full.
 Here he was after good quality fresh, green leafy vegetables – mainly bot-choy, pak-choy as well as lettuce, broccoli, celery and the like.
 Carrots, onions, potatoes, tomatoes as well as varieties of squashes and other seasonal vegetables were all part of the mix.
-While buying, every box, crate and punnet is checked for quality and freshness.

-He gets back to the market before 6:00 AM and starts packing and stacking his stall’s shelves.
 When the market opens at 8:00, his wife takes over to handle all the morning sales.
 A little later in the day, the husband returns to trim up the vegetables and to restock the, by now, rather depleted shelves.

 There are three basic rush-hour periods at the market – the early morning, a period in the late morning and then, in the late afternoon through to closing time at 7:00 PM.